monsoonmaelstrom/book2/book2.md

 “Yes,” he agrees, walking toward me to hand me what I assume is the remaining bread.

 I sigh, but don’t say anything else as I take the bread and begin crumbling it in my hand, letting my senses expand outward.
 A single spotted eagle isn’t going to cut it.
 It’s too big, too obvious, and too singular.
 There’s a flock of pigeons roosting not far from here.
-I urge the wind to pick up just enough to stir the branches of the tree they’re perching on, causing a few of them to take flight or risk falling, and then call them to me.
+I urge the wind to pick up enough to stir the branches of the tree they’re perching on, causing a few of them to take flight or risk falling, and then call them to me.

 Before long, I have one pigeon perched immobile on my hand, and another on the ground in front of me.
 I begin making them into new extensions of myself.
 Me, but not me.
-The one on my hand is first by virtue of being closest, and as the magic snaps into place, my stomach drops just a little bit.
+The one on my hand is first by virtue of being closest, and as the magic snaps into place, my stomach drops a little bit.
 At this point I’m no longer sure it’s even distaste for what I’m doing.
 I think it might be some sort of sensory thing.
 Like seasickness.
 At least that’s what I tell myself as I start on the second one.

 My stomach flips a little bit more when the magic for the second settles into place, and I send both of them back to roost for the night.
 Once again, I let my senses expand back outward, looking, looking, looking.